samanthac02/FTCDocumentation/docs/source/meetingDocumentation.rst

 12/13/22 and 12/14/22 Progress
 #####

 On 12/13, we finished assembling the claw.
-During POE on 12/14, Owen and Priyanshu tested the claw and recorded a `video`_.
+During POE on 12/14, Owen, Lukas, and Priyanshu tested the claw and recorded a `video`_.

 .. _video: https://lbschools-my.sharepoint.com/:v:/g/personal/201208373_lbschools_net/EaC1TMrnCDlEpV02tHjvrBQBVoQQI92frhdzuIT3KPlBxw